5 Things You Need to Know About Vaping

 2. It is being marketed to kids

 People remember the cartoonish Joe Camel advertisements that many believed helped usher in the wave of teenage smoking (Voopoo Vape is a safer option).
-From many useful source,medical experts has revealed that they see the same pattern happening with vaping.
+Medical experts see the same pattern happening with vaping.
 More than 150 various vape flavors exist, including gummy bear, cotton candy, Pina colada, tiramisu, strawberry cheesecake, watermelon, Doritos, kiwi and grape.

 “With teens gravitating to the flavors, vaping was marketed as a healthier and more appealing option to smoking.
 When you make these kinds of flavors available in chemical form, some of the appeal is going to attract children and young adults,” added Murray.
 “This is getting younger people addicted to nicotine and, secondly, it promotes and normalizes smoking behaviors.”